Reweighted ensemble dynamics simulations: theory, improvement, and application: Theory and Method

-where $w_{k}$ is the weight for all the $m_{k}$ trajectories initiated from $\vec{q}_{k0}$, ${\tilde T}$ is a $N_t$-by-$n_s$ matrix with zero and unity elements. $\tilde{T}_{jk}$ is unity only if the $j$th trajectory starts from the $k$th initial conformation.
-Since the number of equations is more than the number of trajectory weights, we estimate Eq.~(\ref{eq:sym_mult_eq}) by minimizing $I= | G \tilde{T} \vec{w} |^{2}$.
-The vector of trajectory weights, $\vec{w}$, corresponds to the ground state of matrix $H \equiv {\tilde T}^{T} G^{T} G {\tilde T}$.
-The eigenvalue of the ground state should be zero in principle, but in practice, it might be a small positive value due to statistical errors.
-For the newly defined $H$ matrix, the number of the degenerated ground states still corresponds to the number of disconnected metastable states under the timescale of the individual trajectory.
-The existence of a small fraction of transition trajectories can slightly split the ground state of $H$.
-We name this method as SI1 in the following of this paper.
+where $G_{ij} \equiv {\Gamma}_{ij} - \delta_{ij}$ with $i=1, \cdots, p$, and $\vec{w}=(w_1,\ldots, w_p)^T$.
+Eq.~(\ref{eq:sym_lin_eq}) is the main formula of the RED.
+The $\vec{w}$ corresponds to the ground state of matrix $H$ whose number of degenerated ground states gives the number of disconnected metastable states under the timescale of the individual trajectory $\tau$, the existence of a small fraction of transition trajectories among states can slightly split the ground state of $H$.
+More details are shown in our previous work~\cite{GongZ2009}.

-Alternatively, we can merge the trajectories with the same initial conformations to a single one, and perform the standard WED analysis.
-Concretely speaking, we can calculate the average of certain variable in the initial-segment sample set, $X$, by,

-where $\langle A \rangle_{q_{i0}^{+}}$ means the average of $A$ over the initial segments of all the trajectories with the initial conformation $q_{i0}$.
-By doing so, more samples are included in calculation, and effectively, both the initial region and the whole area in the conformational space which the trajectory explores become statistically more reliable.
-This method is named as SI2 in the following.
-We will illustrate the application of SI1 and SI2 for depressing the statistical noise in the systems with entropic states, where the inter-trajectory difference in the same metastable state is large.